caleorourke/skim/index.md

 ---

 # Configuration

-__Who's your Daddy and what does he do?

 The `_config.yml` is a [YAML](http://en.m.wikipedia.org/wiki/YAML) file for storing and propagating nearly all of the site's configuration.
 Anything not handled by it gets handled behind the scenes by [metadata](http://help.github.com/articles/repository-metadata-on-github-pages).
 This means you can configure your entire site using just a single file.